Skip to main content

 Before rollout, confirm your supplier records contain the required identifiers and legal-entity detail.

 The evidence is strong enough to support supplier payment governance with account-ownership validation and onboarding controls.
 It is not enough to claim AML, FATF, PSD2, or NACHA WEB Debit Account Validation Rule compliance.
-In this pack, the compliance-linked language is limited to a G2 reference to audit-ready reporting and traceability for Nacha and SOX.
+The compliance-linked language is limited to a G2 reference to audit-ready reporting and traceability for Nacha and SOX.

 Coverage and impact claims also need validation in your environment.
 G2 lists 190 countries, 500+ companies, 90% manual workload reduction, and up to 1 million liability.
 Treat those as vendor claims until you verify fit for your countries, entity types, and file formats.